MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 In summary, we taught Sasho to recognize ‘workers’ as a synonym for ‘employees’.

 Finally, Sasho tracks the precision of the different queries run in the instance.
-Users can use this to track how Sasho is improving.
+Users can use this feature to track how Sasho is improving.

 ## Different Entity Types